Marathon: Best Faction Upgrades and How to Unlock Them

 Common mistakes when chasing faction upgrades

 • Ignoring faction contracts.
-General play helps, but targeted contracts are the main route to faster faction rank gains.
+General play helps, but targeted contracts are the main route to faster rank gains.

 Practical takeaway